-Habitat Tuscaloosa plans to build a new neighborhood in West End and has 40 lots currently owned by Barr Realty under contract.
-Twenty-six of the lots contiguous (see attached diagrams).
-If we can acquire these lots, 40 families will have the opportunity to become Habitat homeowners, purchasing their homes at fair market value through 0% interest, 30 year mortgages, and at least 250 hours of each homeowner's labor.
+Habitat Tuscaloosa plans to build two new neighborhoods in West End.
+Milestone will have 32 homes built on land south of 29th Street, and Westgrove will have 25 homes built north of Kaulton Park.
+These neighborhoods, combined with several other new home sites in the immediate area, will enable over 70 families to become Habitat homeowners, purchasing their homes at fair market value through 0% interest, 30 year mortgages, and investing at least 250 hours of each homeowner's labor.

-However, through a new, innovative program called Operation Transformation, Habitat Tuscaloosa will utilize these construction sites to train students of the construction trades from the Tuscaloosa Career and Technology Academy (TCTA), and to teach construction skills to young non-violent offenders returning to society from incarceration through a partnership with the non-profit Dannon Project.
-Among Dannon Project participants in other communities, the recidivism rate is cut from 67 .8% to less than 5%.
-It is our hope that those who participate in Operation Transformation from the TCTA and the Dannon Project will provide a steady stream of students for the new Skilled Trades of West Alabama training center, and will help our community build and expand in residential and commercial construction for generations to come.
+Through a new, innovative program called Operation Transformation, Habitat Tuscaloosa will utilize these construction sites to train students of the construction trades from the Tuscaloosa Career and Technology Academy (TCTA), and help students in the “Jump Start” program at Skilled Trades of West Alabama learn general construction skills.
+These students will help our community build and expand in residential and commercial construction for generations to come.

 Here are three of the many benefits of this program.
-First, 40 low income individuals and families will have the opportunity to build generational assets and stability through Habitat home ownership and will have a safe, affordable place to live.
+First, over the next 5-7 years, 70 low income individuals and families will have the opportunity to build generational assets and stability through Habitat home ownership and will have a safe, affordable place to live.
 Over 90% of Habitat homeowners are employed, so most of these homes will be affordable, work force housing.
 Second, youth and young adults will be trained in high-demand construction job skills and trades desperately needed in the local market and beyond.
-In some cases, this job training will offer a viable alternative to a previous life of crime, and turn individuals who would have been a drain on society into tax-paying citizens.
+Most of these students are at-risk youth.
 Third, one of Tuscaloosa's geographically identified "Racially or Ethnically Concentrated Areas of Poverty" will receive an influx of high quality, affordable, owner-occupied Habitat homes.
 With the influx of new homes and residents, the likelihood that new businesses - grocery stores, restaurants, shops, etc. - will move into the area is much greater.
 These businesses also will provide employment opportunities to nearby residents.
-The City of Tuscaloosa has targeted the area in which these lots are located for revitalization.
+The City of Tuscaloosa has selected the area in which these lots are located for revitalization.

-To make Operation Transformation a reality, Habitat Tuscaloosa needs to raise $200,000 to acquire the Barr Realty property.
-We hope you will seriously consider joining our partnership by donating generously toward the property purchase.
+To make Operation Transformation a reality, Habitat Tuscaloosa needs funds to build the 70 homes and to train young people.
+We hope you will seriously consider joining our partnership by donating generously toward Operation Transformation.
 Everything we hope to accomplish hinges on raising these funds.

 Please Join Our List of Committed Partners of Operation Transformation: